 The goal of the program is to train prison inmates to train service dogs for disabled veterans.
-It takes 1½-2 years to train one service dog at a cost of $20,000 – $30,000 per dog.
+It takes 1½-2 years to train one service dog at a cost of about $27,000 per dog.
 The program’s development has exceeded all expectations, all of the organization’s goals are being met and the partnership with TDCJ is excellent.

-The Patriot PAWS training program for the inmates is ongoing.
-Patriot PAWS certified service dog trainers work with the inmates and their dogs at the correctional institutions on a weekly basis.
+The Patriot PAWS training program for inmates is ongoing.
+Our certified service dog trainers work with the inmates and their dogs at the correctional institutions on a weekly basis.
 In addition, the Executive Director, Lori Stevens, and her trainer assistants hold training classes for the inmates at the correctional facilities once a week.
-The women live with their dogs in dormitory-like space in each unit, which include outdoor areas for the dogs.
+The women live with their dogs in dormitory-like space in each unit, which includes outdoor areas for the dogs.
 There is also a shared training facility onsite.

 The inmates learn how to teach all of the required basic service dog behaviors.
 Inmates are tested quarterly using an evaluation form to determine their capability to train the dogs in the 55 behaviors required for certification.
 Inmates that are more advanced in their training become mentors for new inmates entering the program.